When Heat Comes – Jeremiah 17

 The prophet Jeremiah cautioned the people of Judah, as well as us today, that times of “scorching heat” will come into each of our lives.
-Intermingled among the many blessings we experience will be hot, dry seasons when things just seem to be going wrong all around us.
+Intermingled among the many blessings we experience will be hot, dry seasons when things just seem to be going wrong at the same time, all around us.
 This is just a fact of life, a consequence of living in a fallen world.
-One day, the world will be made right at the return of Jesus Christ, but in the here and now, we must prevail through a series of troubles, trials, and conflicts that will come our way.
+One day, the world will be made right at the return of Jesus Christ, but for now, we must prevail through a series of troubles, trials, and conflicts that will inevitably come our way.

 Human DNA seems to be stimulated by conflict.
-We are like boxers that hear the bell and are ready to come up fighting at any challenge.
-Without God in our life, we react and retaliate against all offenses, real or imagined, and often end up making our problems much worse as a result.
-Underlying our behavior is fear – we believe that whatever is coming against us must be overcome and defeated through our own resources.
-It is us alone against the world.
+We are like boxers when they hear the bell, ready to come up fighting at any challenge or opposition.
+Without God in our life, we will likely react poorly and retaliate against any and all offenses, real or imagined.
+As a result, we often end up making our problems much worse than they need be.
+Underlying our behavior is fear – a fear of losing something of value in our life or an affront to our pride.
+We believe that whatever is coming against us must be overcome and defeated, usually through our own resources.
+It becomes us, alone, against the threats of the world.

 Jeremiah tells us that if this is the way we choose to live, we will miss out on many good things in our lives.
-Peace, serenity, and joy will be fleeting, quickly overcome by the anxieties of the latest challenge.
-He tells us that there is a better way to live – the life of faith.
+Peace, serenity, and joy will be fleeting, and quickly overcome by the obsession and anxiety of the latest challenge.
+The prophet tells us that there is a better way to live – the life of faith.

 whose confidence is in him.